-And despite the super soundtrack playing in the background, the book won’t be available until 2020.
+And despite the super soundtrack playing in the background, the book won’t be available until 2021, if fate allows.
 (The author requests you play a super soundtrack now.)

-Substance abuse counselor, creativity guru, brain coach, and humor in one, WEIRD AND WACKY WORKBOOK FOR RECOVERY (WW) balances evidence-based medicine with that right-brained energy needed to survive addiction and create a life worth living.
+Substance abuse counselor, creativity guru, brain coach, and humor in one, THE WACKY AND WONDERFUL RECOVERY WORKBOOK (WW) balances evidence-based medicine with that right-brained energy needed to survive addiction and create a life worth living.

-Think Picasso, Monty Python, Gary Larson’s Far Side, a coloring book, and the Substance Abuse and Mental Health Services Administration (SAMHSA) pulled together into one space.
+Imagine Picasso, Monty Python, Gary Larson’s Far Side, and the Substance Abuse and Mental Health Services Administration (SAMHSA) sitting together in one room.
 Ask them to process their childhood, solve world hunger, and establish a treatment program for addiction, and there you have it.

 Perhaps that’s aiming too high.
 Picasso was amazing.
 Nobody can top Monty Python, and Far Side is oh-so-cool.
 But you know what the author’s hoping for, anyway: something inspiring, joyful, and totally recovery-oriented.

-People in recovery are working to stay clean and sober, a priority.
-“Clean and sober” needs support and a challenge to change.
-Life ain’t easy.
-But sobriety is so much more than that: you’re starting something new, and new needs silliness and exploration.
+People in recovery work hard to stay clean and sober, a priority.
+Life is about accountability, changing habits and environment, dealing with the consequences of using, and earning back trust.
+But recovery is so much more than that: you’re starting something new, and new needs silliness and exploration.
+It needs joy.
 It needs creativity.
-It needs joy.
 It means learning to love life without drugs and alcohol.
-The workbook takes the reader on a 16-week journey through a world where sobriety and passion walk hand-in-hand.
+The workbook takes the reader on a 100-day journey through a world where sobriety and passion walk hand-in-hand.
 It’s about seizing the moment.
-It’s also about creating a positive tomorrow, where a delightful future awaits you, if only you reach for it.
+It’s also about creating a positive tomorrow, where a delightful future awaits, if only you reach for it.

 Want to learn more about the workbook?
-Visit the Weird and Wacky Workbook Specifics page.
+Visit the WW Specifics page.

 Want something a little more light-hearted?
-Check out the (Useless) information About Weird and Wacky page.
+Check out the (Useless) information About WW page.

 “His sobriety was like that new, brilliant, colorful hat on his head, the one with all the bells and whistles: it measured blood pressure, played Beethoven and ACDC at the same time, came with a round of government-quality artillery, and gave him the right answers when he played Trivial Pursuit.
 It would have been superb — if he hadn’t felt like he just got broadsided by a box of crayons.”